|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 The successful implementation of AICD in this well has opened up another similar opportunity, which are currently being evaluated for the same application

-Asia is the largest and the most populous continent in the world covering an area of 44,579,000 sq.
 Its 4.5 billion people form roughly 60% of the world's population.
 To understand the intricacies of this vast and diverse continent, it is a common practice to categorize the constituting countries as per the subject—economic development—under discussion.
 One such categorization is “Tiger Economies.”
 It is the nickname given to the economies of Southeast Asia.
 The tigers are South Korea, Taiwan, Hong Kong, and Singapore.
+With the injection of large amounts of foreign investment capital and huge push from government and corporate sector, these economies grew substantially between the late 1980s and early-to-mid-1990s.